vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ## Create the ODBC data source

 Now, the hard part is over.
-Once we have the connection string, we can create the ODBC data source in Peakboard Designer:
+Next, we add a new the ODBC data source in Peakboard
+Designer:

 ![image](/assets/2025-11-19/snowflake-odbc-connection-setup.png)

-First, we enter our connection string in the **Connection string** box.
-Then, we enter a SQL statement to specify the data we want from our Snowflake database.
+In the **Connection string** box, we enter our connection string.

+In the **Statement** box, we enter a SQL statement that specifies the data we want to get from our Snowflake database.
 Here's what we use:
 ```sql
 select * from DISMANTLEDB.PUBLIC.ACLOG
 ```

-It says to get all the columns from the `ACLOG` table in our `DISMANTLEDB` database.
+It says to get all the columns from the `ACLOG` table in the `DISMANTLEDB` database.

 When you write your SQL statement, make sure you use the correct namespace for the tables you want to access.
 We already provided a default schema in the connection string, so we actually don't need to use the fully qualified name in our SQL statement---as long as we don't need to access any tables outside of the default namespace: